Learn while experiencing the adventure of a lifetime

 Program Admission

 Applicants will be admitted to the program based on how well they meet the program eligibility requirements and on space availability.
-Long-term residents of the NWT* and graduates of the UCAP Environment and Natural Resources Technology Career Pathway at Aurora College will be given priority in the selection process if they have submitted a complete** application before April 1.
-Priority consideration for admission will not be considered for applications received on or after April 1.
+Long term residents of the NWT* and graduates of the UCAP/Environment and Natural Resources Technology Career Pathway at Aurora College will be given priority in the selection process if they have submitted a complete** application before April 1st.
+Priority consideration for admission will not be considered for applications received on or after April 1st.
 Applications will be processed based on the date that their application is complete**.

 * Preference will be given to longer-term northern residents from the Northwest Territories, the Yukon and Nunavut before short-term residents of one year or less.

-** A complete application is one in which all required documentation (ex. application, transcripts, letter of reference) and all requested documentation (ex. additional documentation that supports your eligibility that is requested for your application) is received.
+** A complete application is one in which all required documentation (ex. application, transcripts, letter of reference) and all requested documentation (ex. additional documentation that supports your eligibility that is requested for your application).

 Program Information

 Field work can be physically strenuous.
-Applicants should be physically and mentally fit and prepared for the rigours of field work.
+Applicants should be physically and mentally fit and prepared for the rigors of field work.

 It is recognized that students entering the program may already possess certain required skills.
 Students may receive advanced credit for certain program courses on the basis of documented completion of equivalent learning and/or successfully passing a challenge examination.